-From the red brick homes with wrought iron fences, to the tree lined streets and locally owned restaurants on South Third, to the art galleries and unique shops that make up German Village, this historic neighborhood is nothing shy of one of the world's premier historic restorations.
+Step foot into German Village, where you'll fall in love the red brick homes with wrought iron fences, the tree lined streets, and locally owned restaurants on South Third.
+With so many unique destinations that make up German Village, this historic neighborhood is nothing shy of one of the world's premier historic restorations.

 Our Top Picks

-Featured on Man V. Food, Schmidt's is a local favorite.
-This Iconic German village offers real German food and was even voted Official Food of Columbus by Bahama Mama!
+Featured on Man vs. Food, Schmidt's is a local favorite.
+This iconic German Village destination offers real German food and was even voted the Official Food of Columbus by Bahama Mama!

 The Book Loft

-Since the early 1800's, Schiller Park was the Village Center for gatherings, festivals, and neighborhood activites.
+Since the early 1800's, Schiller Park was the Village Center for gatherings, festivals, and neighborhood activities.
 The park features a fantastic bronze statue of German poet Schiller!

-As its name implies, the historic neighborhood of German Village, was founded by a large number of German immigrants in the late 19th century.
-Originally called "Die Alte Sud Ende" (the Old South End), by 1830 the community had attracted thousands of German immigrants, many of whom would serve in the Civil War, endearing them to the local citizens of Columbus.
-By 1865, one-third of the city’s population was German—they built local businesses, churches and schools, including the historic St. Mary’s Catholic Church , erected in 1865, which features a 197-foot steeple.
+As its name implies, the historic neighborhood of German Village was founded by a large number of German immigrants in the late 19th century.
+Originally called "Die Alte Sud Ende" (the Old South End), the community had attracted thousands of German immigrants by 1830.
+Many of these immigrants would serve in the Civil War, endearing them to the local citizens of Columbus.
+By 1865, one-third of the city’s population was German—they built local businesses, churches and schools, including the historic St. Mary’s Catholic Church, which features a 197-foot steeple.

-German Village today is a community of charming homes ranging from cozy bungalows to Victorian brick mansions.
-Located south of I-70 in downtown Columbus, German Village attracts visitors to its quaint shops and restaurants, history museum, The Actors Theater of Columbus and Schiller Park.
+Today, the area is a community of charming homes, ranging from cozy bungalows to Victorian brick mansions.
+Located south of I-70 in downtown Columbus, this district attracts visitors to its quaint shops and restaurants, history museum, The Actors Theater of Columbus, and Schiller Park.
 The Annual German Village Haus und Garten Tour is held on the last Sunday in June.
-German Village is the first Ohio neighborhood to be designated as a “Preserve America Community’ by the White House and is listed on the National Register of Historic Places.
+German Village is the first Ohio neighborhood to be designated as a “Preserve America Community’ by the White House and is also listed on the National Register of Historic Places.

-German Village is a great place to stroll, admiring the historic architecture, brick-paved streets and unique shops and restaurants.
-Residents are proud of their beautiful parks including Schiller Park, named for the German poet Frederick von Schiller and featuring a bronze statue of him which was dedicated in 1891.
-The park is the site of the Schiller Park Recreation Facility, which offers classes for children and adults.
+German Village is a great place to stroll, admire the historic architecture, and roam through brick-paved streets lined with unique shops and restaurants.
+Residents are proud of their beautiful parks, including Schiller Park, named for the German poet Frederick von Schiller.
+In fact, you can even find a bronze statue of him at the park, which was dedicated in 1891.
+The park is also the site of the Schiller Park Recreation Facility, which offers classes for children and adults.
 Tiny 0.2-acre Frank Fetch Park evokes an Old World atmosphere with its gas lights, hanging baskets, brick walkways, and wrought iron fencing.
-The Grace Highfield Memorial Garden, named for a beloved German Village resident, features 77 varieties of hostas as well as boxwood and other shade-loving plants.
+The Grace Highfield Memorial Garden, named for a beloved German Village resident, features 77 varieties of hostas, as well as boxwood and other shade-loving plants.

-South Third Street is German Village’s commercial center with many locally owned restaurants including Katzinger’s Delicatessen and Barcelona restaurant.
-It is also home to the city-block long The Book Loft, Caterina European Housewares and Franklin Art Glass Studios, as well as numerous art galleries.
+South Third Street is the area's commercial center, which features locally-owned restaurants like Katzinger’s Delicatessen and Barcelona restaurant.
+It is also home to The Book Loft, Caterina European Housewares, and Franklin Art Glass Studios, as well as numerous art galleries.